 Sir Hamilton Gibb’s seminal account of Saladin’s life calls upon the works of two men in particular – Baha’ ad-Din ibn Shaddad (d.1234), a military judge who served under Saladin and ‘Imad ad-Din al-Isfahani (d.1201), Saladin’s private secretary.

 Carefully researched and thoroughly annotated, Gibb’s classic remains an essential source for historians of the ruler, the region and the period, as well as an excellent introduction for readers whose image of Saladin remains rooted in legend.

 About the Author

 Sir Hamilton A.R.
 Gibb (1895–1971) was one of the most learned and passionate scholars of his era.
 He was Laudian Professor of Arabic at the University of Oxford (1937–55) and J.R.
 Jewett Professor of Arabic at Harvard University (1955–64).
 From 1957–66 he was Director of Harvard’s Center for Middle Eastern Studies.
-His other publications include Arabic Literature, The Legacy of Islam and Modern Trends in Islam.
+His publications include The Life of Saladin (Saqi Books), Arabic Literature, The Legacy of Islam and Modern Trends in Islam.

 ‘A closely argued study of the political and military history of the period.’

 'A compact, coherent and intensely sympathetic reconstruction of one of the heroes of Islam.'